Documentation sites

 Contents

-Documentation pages contain comphrehensive information about a particular piece of research software.
-Think of it like a user manual for your car or an instruction guide for building a piece of furniature.
+Documentation pages contain comprehensive information about a particular piece of research software.
+Think of it like a user manual for your car or an instruction guide for building a piece of furniture.

 Research context